TLeaves/chromium-crosswalk/docs/adding_to_third_party.md

   licensing matters.
 These reviewers may not be able to +1 a change so look for verbal approval in the comments.
 (This list does not receive or deliver email, so only use it as a reviewer, not for other communication.
-Internally, see cl/221704656 for details about how this is configured.)
+Internally, see [cl/221704656](https://cl/221704656) for details about how this is configured.).
+If you have questions about the third-party process, ask one of the [//third_party/OWNERS](../third_party/OWNERS) instead.
 * Lastly, if all other steps are complete, get a positive code review from a member of [//third_party/OWNERS](../third_party/OWNERS) to land the change.

-Please send separate emails to the eng review and security lists.
+Please send separate emails to the eng review and security@chromium.org.
+You can skip the eng review and security@chromium.org when you are only moving existing directories in Chromium to //third_party/.

 Subsequent changes don't normally require third-party-owners or security approval; you can modify the code as much as you want.
 When you update code, be